 1) Book a hotel, hostel, or private apartment for your stay in Umbria.Booking.com

 Paying For Things In Italy

-  Follow these tips to know how to handle your money when travelling around Italy.
+Follow these tips to know how to handle your money when traveling around Italy.

 1) As Italy is part of the European Union, they use the Euro.